 Sierra Nevada and its major partner have been awarded a firm-fixed price contract for $355.1 million for the U.S. Air Force’s Light Air Support (LAS) aircraft program; but competitor indicated it will continue to fight the move in court.

-Hawker, theand Sierra and Embraer variously announced the award Dec.
-30, including dueling press statements between the prime competitors over what could become a federal court case regarding contract procedures, the fate of Hawker Beechcraft and the future of U.S. efforts to train allied air force pilots, starting in Afghanistan.
+Hawker, the Pentagon and Sierra and Embraer variously announced the award Dec.
+30, including dueling press statements between the prime competitors over what could become a federal court case regardingcontract procedures, the fate of Hawker Beechcraft and the future of U.S. efforts to train allied air force pilots, starting in Afghanistan.

 According to a Pentagon announcement, issued after regular trading closed on U.S. stock markets, the five-year award is for 20 “non-developmental aircraft procured for conducting advanced flight training, surveillance, air interdiction and close air support.”